When I approach a project I like to completely understand the subject before putting an idea down.

 I loved the idea and thought it was appropriate to involve a reflection since the concept bared a duality.

-I layed out the design pefectly in a vector format the traced with charcoal about 15 times until I came with something that felt dark in nature as the music sounded.
+I laid out the design perfectly in a vector format, then traced it with charcoal several times until I came to something that felt dark in nature like the music.

 I inverted the image, printed, mounted above a black basin of water and photographed.